Ben Askren: Freestyle

 Despite his style relying heavily in folkstyle rules, Askren was able to adapt fairly well to freestyle wrestling after his graduation from college.
 After working on adapting his style during 2007, Askren claimed the US National Championship in April and followed up by making the US Olympic Team in June.
 At the 2008 Summer Olympics, Askren defeated Hungarian István Veréb via fall in the first round, but fell in the quarterfinals to Cuba's Iván Fundora on points.
 Fundora was then defeated by Russia's Buvaisar Saitiev, thus eliminating Askren's chances of competing for a medal.

 Askren was then asked if inexperience in the new ruleset was a factor, but he responded; "That wasn't it," he said with tears in his eyes, "I just wasn't good enough.
 I sucked."

-Post-Olympic career
+Post-Olympic career and retirement

 Although Askren decided to pursue a career in MMA after the Olympics, he continued to compete in wrestling occasionally.
 In 2010, he avenged his Olympic loss by defeating Fundora in the semifinals of the Cerro Pelado International in Cuba.
 This came shortly after Askren won the Dave Schultz Memorial International.
 Later the same year, Askren defeated 2009 world silver medalist Jake Herbert in a folkstyle rules match at the Midlands Tournament.
 Askren also competed in the Agon Wrestling Championships and the Flo Premier League.
 In May 2019, Askren lost by technical superiority to five-time World and Olympic champion Jordan Burroughs in the annual Beat the Streets benefit event.

-After spending a little over a year in retirement from his MMA career, Askren announced a successful hip surgery in 2020 and revealed that he intends to return to competitive freestyle wrestling soon.
+After spending a little over a year in retirement from his MMA career, Askren announced a successful hip surgery in 2020 and revealed that he intended to return to competitive freestyle wrestling.

+Askren was booked to wrestle at RAF 01 in August 2025, the debut event for Real American Freestyle, but was forced to withdraw after major health complications.
+RAF has since hired Askren as an ambassador, and he works as their matchmaker and commentator.

+After several years away he returned against Belal Muhammad in the co-main event of RAF 11 on July 18, 2026.
+Askren lost the bout and announced his retirement afterwards.
+This fight earned him a Match of the Night award.

+He was inducted into the National Wrestling Hall of Fame in 2026 as a Distinguished Member.